-3. Basis of preparation
+2.1 Basis of measurement

-The financial statements have been prepared on a going concern basis under the historical cost convention.
-They are presented in US Dollars (USD), the currency of the country in which the Company is incorporated.

-After reviewing the Company's performance projections and cashflows (including the implications of the UK's decision to leave the European Union and from the COVID-19 outbreak), the available banking facilities and taking into account the support available from Barclays Bank PLC, the Directors are satisfied that the Company has adequate access to resources to enable it to meet its obligations and to continue in operational existence for the foreseeable future.
+The financial statements have been prepared on a going concem basis under the historical cost convention modified to include the fair valuation of certain financial instruments to the extent required or permitted under IFRS 9, as set out in the relevant accounting policies.
+After reviewing the Company's financial position and performance projections, including the implications from the COVID-19 outbreak and current geopolitical tensions and recent uncertain market conditions and available banking facilities the Directors are satisfied that the Company has adequate access to resources to enable it to meet its obligations as they fall due and to continue in operational existence for at least the next 12 months from the date of signing these financial statements.
 For this reason, the Directors have adopted the going concern basis in preparing these financial statements.

-4. New and amended standards
+2.2 New and amended standards